 Our department is a research leader, with research programs in head and neck cancer, health services, neurolaryngology and hearing.
 Our world-renowned Kresge Hearing Research Institute, established in 1961, consists of a diverse and dedicated group of scientists and physicians working on basic and clinical aspects of hearing and balance, in health and disease.

 From the Chair

 Welcome to the U-M Department of Otolaryngology-Head and Neck Surgery.
-As interim department chair, it is an honor to serve the region, state and nation with my colleagues here at what I believe to be one of the greatest academic institutions in the country.
+As department chair, it is an honor to serve the region, state and nation with my colleagues here at what I believe to be one of the greatest academic institutions in the country.